Corsican nuthatch: Distribution and habitat

 The Corsican nuthatch is the only species of bird endemic to Corsica, and even to metropolitan France.
 Its range covers the majority of the island, which is very mountainous.
-This bird is found from the Tartagine-Melaja forest in the north to the Ospedale forest in the south, but it is particularly abundant in the Monte Cinto, Monte Rotondo, Monte Renoso and Monte Incudine massifs.
-There are also two isolated populations, in Castagniccia in the northeast of the island, and in the Cagna mountain in the south.
+This bird is found from the Tartagine-Melaja forest in the north to the Ospedale forest in the south, but it is particularly abundant in the Monte Cinto, Monte Rotondo, Monte Renoso and Monte Incudine Massifs.
+There are also two isolated populations, one in Castagniccia in the northeast of the island, and another in the Cagna forest in the south.

 The Corsican nuthatch favours Corsican pine (Pinus nigra var. corsicana) forests interspersed with clearings; their Mediterranean climate habitat is fairly dry in the summer (three weeks to two months of drought) and experiences heavy rainfall and/or snow in the winter (total 800–1,800 mm per year).
 This nuthatch is sedentary; it generally lives in deep valleys between 1,000 m and 1,500 m above sea level between April and October, but can be found from 750–1,800 m, although the more open forests at higher elevations are less suitable.
 It descends lower in winter, and may then inhabit mixed forests of Corsican and maritime pines (Pinus pinaster) or forests of silver fir (Abies alba); however, its stand indices are significantly lower than in pure Corsican pine forests.
 It avoids hardwood-dominated or mixed woodlands.

 Old pines provide the nuthatch with abundant food, and the species is absent from sectors where trees are less than 28 cm diameter, and where the Corsican pine is in the minority compared to other species.
 The places most likely to hold Corsican nuthatches have large trees (over 16 m high) and large diameter (over 58 cm).
 The preference of the bird for the Corsican pine over the maritime pine could be explained by the toughness of the seeds of the latter.
 From a historical perspective, Thibault and colleagues explain in 2002 that "the Corsican nuthatch and the Corsican pine, probably present on the island since at least the middle of the Quaternary, had to face the last climatic fluctuations of the Pleistocene, which caused deep modifications in the composition and distribution of the vegetation.
 It is likely that the nuthatch survived in the Corsican pines throughout this period.